Enricrypto/Isolated-Lending-Market/README.md

 # Overview
-The Isolated Lending Market Protocol is a modular, extendable, and permissionless lending platform built on Solidity.
-It provides a flexible framework for decentralized lending, enabling users to deposit collateral, borrow assets, and lend tokens within isolated, individual markets.
-The protocol is designed with scalability and modularity in mind, ensuring future flexibility and easy upgrades via distinct contract modules.
+The Isolated Lending Market Protocol is a modular, extendable, and permissionless lending platform built with Solidity.
+It provides a flexible framework for decentralized lending, enabling users to deposit collateral, borrow assets, and lend tokens within isolated markets.
+The protocol is designed for scalability and upgradability through separate, purpose-built modules.
+Additionally, idle funds in the vaults can be deployed into yield-generating strategies for enhanced capital efficiency.

 # Key Features
-ERC-4626 Vault Implementation
-The protocol uses the ERC-4626 standard for vaults, enabling seamless management of assets and vault shares.
-Users can deposit and withdraw assets within the vaults, receiving shares that represent their stake in the vault.
-Note: This vault supports internal lending.
-For full economic accounting (including borrowed funds), use totalBackingAssets().
-Standard ERC4626 integrations should use totalAssets() which excludes borrowed funds.

-# Collateral Management
-Users can deposit collateral into the market for borrowing.
-Collateral is tracked per-user and per-collateral-token basis.
-The protocol calculates the maximum borrowing power based on collateral value and a predefined Loan-to-Value (LTV) ratio.
-The protocol also tracks collateral utilization to help users monitor their risk levels.

-# Borrowing and Debt Management
-Users can borrow assets against their collateral, as long as they remain within the allowable LTV ratio.
-Borrowing power is dynamically calculated based on the user's collateral balance and current debt.
-The protocol ensures users can only borrow up to a percentage of their collateral's value, preventing over-leveraging.

-# Lending and Borrowable Vaults
-Users can lend assets by depositing them into the borrowable vaults (ERC-4626), earning vault shares in return.
-Borrowable assets are stored in separate vaults, each linked to a specific token.
-The protocol tracks the amount lent by each user.

-# Modular and Permissionless
-The protocol is modular, allowing new collateral types, borrowable tokens, and vaults to be added.
-It supports permissionless interaction, enabling anyone to contribute by adding new collateral types or borrowable assets.

-# Core Contract Functions
-1. Vault Contract (ERC-4626)
-- deposit: Allows users to deposit tokens, minting vault shares.
-- withdraw: Allows users to withdraw tokens, burning vault shares.
-- totalAssets: Returns the total assets held in the vault.
-- totalIdle: Retrieves the total idle assets.
-- maxWithdraw: Calculates the maximum withdrawal amount for the user.
-- maxRedeem: Retrieves the maximum redeemable shares for the user.

-2. Market Contract
-- addCollateralToken: Adds a new collateral token type.
-- removeCollateralToken: Removes an existing collateral token type.
-- depositCollateral: Deposits collateral for borrowing.
-- withdrawCollateral: Withdraws collateral, maintaining the LTV ratio.
-- borrow & repay: Allows users to borrow and repay tokens.
-- set and get LTV ratio: Admin functions to set and retrieve LTV ratios for borrowable tokens.
-- getTotalCollateralValue: Calculates the total value of a user's collateral.
-- calculateBorrowerAccruedInterest: Tracks and calculates accrued interest for borrowers.
+Strategy-Integrated ERC-4626 Vaults
+The protocol leverages the ERC-4626 standard for managing borrowable assets.
+Users deposit tokens into a Vault and receive shares that represent their proportional ownership.
+Unlike standard ERC-4626 implementations, this vault integrates with external strategies to maximize asset utilization.

+# Idle vs Backing Assets:
+- totalAssets(): Returns the total backing of the vault, including assets currently deployed in the strategy plus outstanding borrowed funds (market.totalBorrowsWithInterest()).
+This provides a full accounting of assets the vault is responsible for, useful for internal tracking and risk management, not standard ERC-4626 integrations.
+- totalStrategyAssets(): Returns only the amount of assets currently deployed in the strategy (excluding borrowed amounts and idle assets).
+- availableLiquidity(): Reflects how much of the strategy’s assets the vault can immediately withdraw, i.e., the actual liquidity available for user redemptions and withdrawals.

+# Collateral and Risk Management
+Users can deposit supported tokens as collateral, tracked on a per-user and per-token basis.
+Collateral value is used to determine the borrowing capacity based on a defined Loan-to-Value (LTV) ratio.
+The system tracks utilization and automatically enforces LTV constraints during borrowing and collateral withdrawal.

+# Borrowing and Repayment
+Users may borrow assets from the vault against their collateral, provided they remain within their LTV bounds.
+Borrowed funds are tracked internally and interest accrues over time based on a dynamic interest rate model.
+Repayments reduce outstanding debt and allow users to reclaim collateral.

+# Lending Through Vaults
+Lenders provide liquidity by depositing tokens into ERC-4626-compatible vaults.
+In return, they receive vault shares, which accrue value over time as interest is repaid by borrowers.
+Funds not immediately lent out are allocated to external strategies to maximize yield until needed.

+# Modular and Permissionless Architecture
+Each market is isolated and independently configurable.
+New markets can be deployed permissionlessly, each with its own vault, collateral types, interest model, and oracle configuration.
+This modularity allows tailored risk settings per asset pair and easy protocol extension.

+# Core Contracts and Functions
+1. Vault (ERC-4626 + Strategy Integration)
+- deposit: Accepts assets and mints shares, then deposits assets into strategy.
+- mint: Mints exact shares and deposits the required asset amount into strategy.
+- withdraw: Withdraws assets (pulling from strategy if needed), burns shares.
+- redeem: Burns shares, pulls underlying assets from strategy, then transfers to user.
+- totalAssets: Returns vault’s idle + strategy-held assets, excluding borrowed funds.
+- totalBackingAssets: Returns the full backing including borrowed assets, for internal accounting.
+- maxWithdraw / maxRedeem: Limits based on user balance and vault’s available liquidity.
+- setMarket: Links the vault to a Market contract for authorized borrowing/repayment.
+- adminBorrow / adminRepay: Authorized borrowing and repayment between the vault and linked market.

+2. Market (Borrowing, Collateral, and Accounting)
+- addCollateralToken / removeCollateralToken: Enables or disables supported collateral types.
+- depositCollateral: Users deposit tokens to gain borrowing capacity.
+- withdrawCollateral: Users reclaim unused collateral, provided LTV remains healthy.
+- borrow: Allows users to borrow from the linked vault, increasing their debt position.
+- repay: Repays outstanding debt and reduces liability.
+- setMarketParameters: Sets LTV, liquidation penalty, and protocol fee per market.
+- getTotalCollateralValue: Calculates a user's total collateral value based on oracle prices.
+- calculateBorrowerAccruedInterest: Computes accrued interest for borrowers over time.

 3. Pricing Contract
 - addPriceFeed: Adds a price feed for supported tokens.